 (Leém-ñio)

-One of the oldest varieties on record, this red grape originates from the Greek island of Lemnos.
+The oldest red varietal on record, mentioned by Aristotle and Homer in ancient texts.
+This historic grape originates from the Greek island of Lemnos.
 Makes fruit forward red wines with silky tannins and great aging potential.

 Mandilaria